hackyshadab/SecureAPK/README.md

-# 🛡️ BankShield – APK Malware Analysis Platform
+# 🛡️ SecureAPK – APK Malware Analysis Platform

-BankShield is a **multi-platform malware analysis tool** that performs **static APK analysis, ML-based detection, and threat intelligence integration (VirusTotal + MalwareBazaar)**.
+SecureBank is a **multi-platform malware analysis tool** that performs **static APK analysis, ML-based detection, and threat intelligence integration (VirusTotal + MalwareBazaar)**.
 It comes with a **Flask REST API**, a **Web Dashboard**, and an **Android (Flutter) client** with the same analysis capabilities and UI.

 ---